moby/moby/man/docker-build.1.md

   Print usage statement

 **--pull**=*true*|*false*
-   Always attempt to pull a newer version of the image.
-The default is *false*.
+   Always attempt to pull a newer version of the FROM image.
+The default is set to whether or not content-trust is enabled.
+See --disable-content-trust.

 **-q**, **--quiet**=*true*|*false*
    Suppress the build output and print image ID on success.
 The default is *false*.